thonatt/CSL/README.md

 </table>
 </details>

-Therefore, it is possible, **yet optionnal**, to provide a name to any CSL variable.
-It can be done either when declaring a variable using the `(const std::string &)` constructor, or when initializing a variable using the `<<(const std::string &)` operator.
+Therefore, it is possible to provide a name to any CSL variable.
+It can be done either when declaring a variable using the `(const std::string&)` constructor, or when initializing a variable using the `<<(const std::string&)` operator.
 Manual naming is rather cumbersome, but may be useful for certain cases such as:
-+ access to uniforms location with an explicit name
++ Access to uniforms location with an explicit name.
-+ name consistency between vertex out and fragment in variables
++ Name consistency between vertex out and fragment in variables.
-+ output shader readability for debugging purposes
++ Output shader readability for debugging purposes.

 <details>
     <summary>Same example with manual naming</summary>